 Strain misnomers

 Some common mushroom strains have been misleadingly labeled as albino or white when in fact they are actually leucistic.
 Because of the overuse of the terms albino and white to describe leucistic strains, members of the community have begun to call real albino mushrooms “true albinos” such as True Albino Teacher (TAT) or True Albino Melmac (TAM).
+For growers interested in exploring these strains, Psilocybe spore syringes provide an easy way to get started with true albino cultivation.

 True Albino Teacher (TAT) “Jack Frost”